MCP server

 list_tags All tags in the org, sorted alphabetically.

-get_organization Org metadata plus public integration keys (e.g., Google Analytics measurement ID).
-Never returns the API key or secret credentials.
+get_organization Org metadata plus public integration keys (e.g., Google Analytics measurement ID) and current plan.
+Never returns the API key, Stripe IDs, or secret credentials.

 SEO